tidyhte

 .
 There is also a writeup summarizing the method and implementation in vignette("methodological_details")

-You will be able to install the released version of tidyhte from CRAN with:
+Install the released version of tidyhte from CRAN:

 install.packages("tidyhte")